mdom/txtnish/README.md

 ### limit

 How many tweets should be shown in timeline.
-Default to 20.
+Defaults to 20.

 ### formatter